cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 There is a daily cron job that copies new and removes unneeded files and directories, i.e. updates cagefs-skeleton.

 You should execute <span class="notranslate">`cagefsctl --force-update`</span> after each change of system configuration or after installing new software.
-Otherwise, CageFS will be updated for 24 hours by a daily cron job.
+Otherwise, CageFS will only be updated every 24 hours by a daily cron job.

 The benefits of this approach:
 * users in CageFS cannot modify files in the real file system (for example, in case of wrong permissions), because files in cagefs-skeleton are the copies of files from the real file system (and not mounted to CageFS)